epochjs/epoch/README.md

 ];
 ```

-* Each type of chart has a specific data format it expects.
-For the most part they are
+* Each chart type expects a certain data format.
+For the most part they are very similar to
+  the example given above.
+Some types of charts (e.g. pie, guage, heatmap) require rather
-  very similar but make sure to read the documentation below to see required format
+  different formats.
+Make sure to read the chart-by-chart documentation below to see exactly
-  for the type of chart you are using.
+  what each type expects.

 **4) Initialize, place, and draw the chart**